St. John's Law student holding up sweatshirt.

 J.D.
 Admissions Requirements

 To apply for admission to St. John's Law, you must have a baccalaureate degree granted by a fully accredited institution and a standardized test score (LSAT or GRE).
-To be considered for fall admission, you should take the LSAT no later than February 2024, or the GRE no later than March 2024.
+To meet the March 15, 2025 priority application deadline, you should take the LSAT or the GRE no later than February 2025.

 Applicants who have taken the GRE can log into their ETS account and request that St. John’s U Sch of Law receive your GRE results using the code: 2624.